Linda Richards (neuroscientist)

-Linda Jane Richards is an Australian developmental neurobiologist, and is currently head of the Department of Neuroscience and the Edison Professor of Neurobiology at Washington University (St. Louis, MO, USA).
+Linda Jane Richards is an Australian developmental neurobiologist, and is currently head of the Department of Neuroscience and the Edison Professor of Neurobiology at Washington University in St. Louis.
 She was appointed as an Officer of the Order of Australia (AO) in 2019, Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2016, and Fellow of the Australian Academy of Science (FAAS) in 2015.

 Richards is known for her work on the corpus callosum, the bundle of nerves that connects the left and right hemispheres of the brain.
 She is a founding member of International Consortium for the Corpus Callosum and Cerebral Connectivity (IRC5), a past president of the Australasian Neuroscience Society, and the founder of the Australian Brain Bee Championship.

 Early life and education

 Richards undertook undergraduate studies at Monash University, and at the University of Melbourne, where she was awarded a Bachelor of Science in 1990.
 Her PhD ("Regulation of differentiation and lineage determination in the central nervous system," under the supervision of Perry Bartlett), which researched the determination of neuronal lineage in the developing spinal cord, was conferred in 1995 by the University of Melbourne.